unioslo/kc-conditional-kerberos/README.md

 This Keycloak extension is inspired by the [KeycloakConditionalSpnegoAuthenticator](https://github.com/slominskir/KeycloakConditionalSpnegoAuthenticator).

-We has two main functions:
+It has two main functions:

-- allowing skipping of Kerberos authentication based on networks or cookies (or both).
+- allowing skipping Kerberos authentication based on networks or cookies (or both).
 - allowing limiting kerberos to IP ranges

 This addresses a common compaint about allowing users to logout and log in again with another user account and/or with username/password